israelmarti/BiSpeD/README.md

 > - `qmin`: minimum mass ratio for cross-correlation grid (float);
 > - `qmax`: maximum mass ratio for cross-correlation grid (float);
 > - `deltaq`: mass increments for cross-correlation grid (float);
 > - `wreg`: spectral regions for cross-correlation analysis (string).
-The selected region is specified among "-" and the different regiones joined with ' " , ";
+The selected region is specified among "-" and the different regions joined with ' " , ";
-> - `nproc`: number of CPU cores to use in computing; it depends of computer resources (integer).
+> - `nproc`: number of parallel processes to use in computing; it depends on computer resources (integer).
 >
 > Example:
 ```python3